 The CoC has regular monthly meeting, attended by 30-40 individuals.
 The meetings are scheduled on a regular date (the third Thursday of the month), with agendas sent out in advance.
-Agendas over the past year have included HMIS coordination and implementation; discharge planning; planning for HPRP; discussion of strategies regarding family homelessness; coordination of the point-in-time count; discussions about youth homelessness; input into Project Homeless Connect planning; review of CoC project performance; and sessions on new resources in the community.

 The Implementation Committee meets annually, and focuses on our community's progress toward achieving the goals set out in the Ten-Year Plan, and addressing barriers to achieving those goals.